RobbieBrandrick/Strava/readme.md

 ```

 I set this process up as a cron job to automatically import my data into my spreadsheet.
 Alternatively, I can deploy this to a Linux Container and push it to a remote server to run (e.g., Digital Ocean)

+## Strava.API + Dashboard

+This project uses the database populated by Strava.ImportToDatabase to expose the data via a Web API to a hosted frontend application that contains charts and graphs of your Strava activities.

+### Setup in LXD container